 Who arranges my visa?

-The Australia Awards office will support the awardee in arranging their student visa.
-Awardees are responsible for arranging their dependents’ visas.
+Australia Awards will support the awardee in arranging their student visa.
+Awardees are responsible for arranging their dependants’ visas.

 Can I bring my children with me to Australia while I undertake the scholarship?

-Awardees dependents (including spouse and children) may be able to accompany them to Australia.
-Awardees are responsible for arranging their dependents visas to go to Australia.
-Awardees are required to meet the requirements for their dependents, including demonstrating sufficient funds.
+Awardees’ dependants (including spouse and children) may be able to accompany them to Australia.
+Awardees are responsible for arranging their dependants visas to go to Australia.
+Awardees must meet the requirements for their dependants, including demonstrating sufficient funds.